 DFM Day 1

 All prices are VAT included.
-Tickets purchased for Day 1 entitle ticket holders to view all performances within the Day 1 programme.
+Tickets purchased for Day 1 entitle ticket holders to view all performances within the Day 1 programme only.

 Aurora Bauzà & Pere Jou (Spain)